OGS-Digital-Service/digital-services-utilities/components.md

         {
             title:"first tile",
             link:"https://budget.ny.gov",
-            image:"/img/office.jpg"
+            content:"A sentence or two of text that gives the general idea of what this link goes to or the topic of the page.
+This one is longer to show the truncation.", image:"/img/office.jpg"
         },
         {
             title:"second tile",
             link:"https://budget.ny.gov",
-            image:"/img/office.jpg"
+            content:"A sentence or two of text that gives the general idea of what this link goes to or the topic of the page. ", image:"/img/office.jpg"
         },
         {
             title:"third tile",
             link:"https://budget.ny.gov",
-            image:"/img/office.jpg"
+            content:"A sentence or two of text that gives the general idea of what this link goes to or the topic of the page. ", image:"/img/office.jpg"
         },
         {
             title:"fourth tile",
             link:"https://budget.ny.gov",
-            image:"/img/office.jpg"
+            content:"A sentence or two of text that gives the general idea of what this link goes to or the topic of the page. ", image:"/img/office.jpg"
         }
     ],